 Nearpod is a web-based application that allows instructors to send slide presentations to student devices, poll the class, and more.
 Nearpod can be used in classrooms with wireless internet.
 Contact James Kizhnerman, DCS's Instructional Technology Supervisor for College Avenue, with Nearpod questions and to identify rooms with sufficient wireless.

 Nearpod can also be used on tablets, enabling the instructor to freely move around the room while conducting class.
 For instructors that are interesting in trying Nearpod on an iPad, DCS is offering three iPads for use in the upcoming summer or fall semesters.
-If you are interested, please fill out an application.

 Video conferencing can be used to bring in guest lecturers from around the world, enable instructor to teach remotely, and provide a way for students who cannot be in-class to connect to their classroom.
 Video conferencing allows presenters to be seen, heard, and to share computer presentations.
 DCS is piloting several different video conference solutions.
 To help identify the right solution for your class, contact Dave Wyrtzen, Associate Director for Faculty Training and Outreach.

 Digital Classroom Services designs and installs classroom presentation technology, supports its daily use, and works with faculty to maximize the teaching experience.